-- For Diploma and Advanced Diploma Level qualifications: Year 11 or mature age entry - For Certificate Level qualifications : Year 10 - Students who wish to access VSL must have a copy of a Year 12 of the NSW Higher School Certificate - Students who do not possess Year 12 of the NSW Higher School Certificate, must complete the mandatory online CSPA LLN test and achieve competence at or above Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy or provide a copy of a Certificate IV qualification that was delivered in English.
+- For Diploma Level qualifications: Year 11 or mature age entry.
+Year 10 who meet LLN, Work Experience requirements and provide a School report. - For Certificate Level qualifications: Year 10 - Students who wish to access VSL must have a copy of a Year 12 of the NSW Higher School Certificate - Students who do not possess Year 12 of the NSW Higher School Certificate, must complete the mandatory online CSPA LLN test and achieve competence at or above Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy or provide a copy of a Certificate IV qualification that was delivered in English.